todd/puppet-wkhtmltox/README.md

 ## Limitations

 Currently only supports Ubuntu Precise and Ubunty Trusty.
-Submit and issue or Pull Request if there are additional platforms you'd like to see supported.
+Submit an issue or Pull Request if there are additional platforms you'd like to see supported.